 In an effort to study and understand wolves – specifically the curious question, what do wolves do in the summer? – the project has camera traps set up across the Greater Voyageurs Ecosystem, including Voyageurs National Park, in northern Minnesota.
 However, this is the first time they’ve attached a collar cam to a wolf in the hope of unobtrusively getting closer to wild wolf behavior than ever before.

-Using a camera developed by Vectronic-Aerospace, the team managed to attach it to V089 using non-invasice methods.
+Using a camera developed by Vectronic-Aerospace, the team managed to attach it to V089 using non-invasive methods.
 The camera was set to record 30 seconds at a time, at the start of each hour of daylight, for six weeks before falling off the wolf as planned.
 "The key to using camera collars is recovering the collar to ensure we can see the footage," Gable said.
 "Luckily, these drop-off devices ensure that to be true!"

 After sorting through the footage – thanks to the wolf’s winter coat, a lot of it featured muddy wolf beard – they have now released the footage for everyone to enjoy.

 Despite the shaggy fur, the footage has reaffirmed previous research of theirs that found wolves hunt fish in freshwater.
-It's known that wolves in Alsaka and parts of Canada hunt fish during salmon spawning season, but this footage strongly suggests wolves are enjoying a spot of fishing all over the place, not just in salmon-spawning areas where the fish practically throw themselves on to the dinner plate.
+It's known that wolves in Alaska and parts of Canada hunt fish during salmon spawning season, but this footage strongly suggests wolves are enjoying a spot of fishing all over the place, not just in salmon-spawning areas where the fish practically throw themselves onto the dinner plate.
 V089 even seems to have set up its fishing spot by a beaver dam, waiting to snag the fish that can't get through, which is rather crafty.

 "We initially thought the fishing behavior was quite rare as we have studied many wolves from multiple packs and only one pack (prior to 2020) had hunted fish," Gable said.
 However, this new data "suggests that the behavior might be more widespread than we initially thought."